mufeed-dev/MiniStore-Ecommerce/README.md

 3. **Use Debugger**: Learn to use browser dev tools
 4. **Read Errors**: Error messages are your friends
 5. **Ask Questions**: No question is too basic
+6. **Test Cloudinary**: Use Cloudinary's media library to see uploaded images

 ## 🆘 Getting Help